Lever (company): Funding and History

 In October 2014, Lever raised $10 million in its series A round led by Matrix Partners.
-Other investors included SV Angel, Redpoint, Index Ventures, Y Combinator, and Khosla general partners Keith Rabois and Ben Ling.
+Other investors included SV Angel, Redpoint Ventures, Index Ventures, Y Combinator, and Khosla general partners Keith Rabois and Ben Ling.

+In Jan 2016, Lever announced it raised a $20 million Series B led by Scale Venture Partners.

 In 2021, Lever raised $50 million in a Series D round led by Apax Digital Fund.

 In August 2022, Lever was acquired by Employ Inc. for an undisclosed sum.

-As of September 2015, minorities represented 49% of Lever’s workforce.
-The company has a 50:50 gender ratio.

 Software

 Lever is an applicant tracking system.
 The Lever Hire and Lever Nurture features allow customers to grow their network of potential hires.
 Lever Analytics allows customers to access customized reports with data visualization, completed offers, and interview feedback.

+Lever offers a number of integrations.
+It first launched integrations with Slack and Namely in 2015.
+It followed up in 2016 with integrations for Connectifier, Entelo, Hired, Zenefits, and others.
+Today, Lever offers over 300 integrations.

 Customers

 As of 2021, Lever customers included Netflix, Atlassian, KPMG, and McGraw-Hill Education.